Rock Hill Drug Crime Attorney

 Drug Charges We Defend Against

 The drug laws in South Carolina can be harsh for those facing subsequent offenses or trafficking charges.
 All trafficking charges in South Carolina carry a mandatory minimum prison sentence, and the crime of trafficking is not a difficult case for the prosecution to prove.
 It is simple possession of a controlled substance over a threshold amount.

 We represent clients facing all types of drug charges, including:

 - Drug distribution

-- Possession with intent to distribute
+- Possession with intent to distribute (PWID)

 - Drug trafficking

-Penalties for Drug Possession in South Carolina
+What are the Penalties for Drug Possession in South Carolina?

-- Any other Schedule I, II, III, IV, or V drugs – First-time offenders face misdemeanor charges, punishable by a maximum fine of $1,000 and up to six months in jail.
-A second or subsequent offense results in a fine of up to $2,000 and up to one year in jail.
+- Any other Schedule I through V drugs – First-time offenders face misdemeanor charges, punishable by a maximum fine of $1,000 and up to six months in jail (except for simple possession of marijuana less than an ounce).
+A second or subsequent offense results in a fine of up to $2,000 and up to one year in jail